 Balance Billing - When a provider (such as a doctor or hospital) bills a patient more than the plan's allowed cost-sharing amount.
-As a member of Aetna Medicare Plan (PPO), you only have to pay our plan's cost-sharing amounts when you get services covered by our plan.
-We do not allow providers to "balance bill" or otherwise charge you more than the amount of cost-sharing your plan says you must pay.
+As a member of Aetna Medicare Advantage for Rural Carrier Benefit Plan, you only have to pay our plan's cost-sharing amounts when you get services covered by our plan.
+We do not allow providers to balance bill or otherwise charge you more than the amount of cost sharing your plan says you must pay.